supervisely/docs/README.md

 ![](assets/neural-networks-ui.jpg)

-* Explore your data and automate common tasks with integrated Python Notebooks and Scripts.
+* Explore your data and automate common tasks with integrated Python Notebooks and Scripts!

 ![](assets/notebooks-ui.jpg)